How multiple entities work on Remote

 A legal entity is an operating unit of your company with its own policies, payroll, and tax duties.
 When you create a company account on Remote, we also create the default legal entity for your company.
 You can decide to add more legal entities to cover hiring and billing purposes.

-• Billing entity: This type of entity represents the Customer’s entity where Remote invoices are sent (e.g. Remote fees, salary, benefit costs).
+Billing entity This is your company's legal entity where Remote invoices are sent (including Remote fees, salary, and benefit costs).

-Note: Billing entity doesn’t apply to employees (hired by your company) being onboarded because we currently do not bill for this.
+Note: Billing entity doesn't apply to employees hired directly by your company and managed through Remote Payroll, as we currently do not bill for this service.

 Was this article helpful?